yahoo/Oak/README.md

 It's faster and scales better with additional CPU cores than popular Java's ConcurrentNavigableMap [ConcurrentSkipListMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentSkipListMap.html).

 ## Why Oak?
-1. Oak provides great performance, has fine synchronization, and thus scales well with numbers of threads, [some performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).
+1. Oak provides great performance, has fine synchronization, and thus scales well with numbers of threads.
+[Performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).
 2. Oak takes all the keys and the data off-heap, thus allows working with huge heap (RAM) above 50G, without JVM GC overheads.
 	- To support off-heap, Oak has embedded, efficient, epoch-based memory management that mostly eliminates JVM GC overheads.
 4. Oak provides rich **atomic** API.
 For example, in the current Java ConcurrentSkipListMap implementation, compute() is not guaranteed to be atomic.
 Oak’s update operations (such as put and compute) take user-provided lambda functions for easy integration in a range of use cases.
 5. Descending Scans: Oak is expediting descending scans without an additional complexity.
 In our experiments, Oak’s descending scans are 4.8x faster than ConcurrentSkipListMap’s.
-Bottom line, in Oak, the scans in both directions are similarly fast, [some performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).
+Bottom line, in Oak, the scans in both directions are similarly fast.
+[Performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).

 ## Table of Contents